jasminecairns/blobfishhhhh/README.md

 ### known issues:
 - loading issue
     - when going to a different page, it reloads the whole page, which causes uncomfortable flashing if refreshed / loaded rapidly
+        - lazily fixed with background colors that are similar to the background images
         - attempted to resolve this by linking to html files instead of links, but this doesnt work. at least allows me to run this site locally
     - loading is generally a little slow, but this is more forgivable due to this site being graphics heavy (and i want it to be graphics heaby :3)
 - scm music player issues (removed player for now, replaced with youtube embed)